jacopodona/Human-Machine-Dialogue/README.md

   - Add error handling
   - make the form flexible to unhappy user paths (TODO)
 - Modify order (TODO)
-  - Add pizza (REMOVE ANYTHING ELSE)
+  - Add pizza
   - Remove pizza (TODO)
-  - Change pizza (TODO)
-  - Add drink (REMOVE ANYTHING ELSE)
+  - Add drink
   - Remove drink (TODO)
-  - Change drink (TODO)
   - Change address (TODO)
   - Change time
   - Change name
   - Change delivery method
   - Delete order
 - Add stories and test stories (TODO)
-- Add intent "I want to checkout"
 - If user asks "What is in a diavola" inside the form the form will automatically load the slot and continue (TODO)
 - Make 2nd Configuration file (TODO)
 - Trasform Help in action to assist user based on point in conversation.